embedded-office/canopen-stack/docs/docs/api/tpdo/index.md

   | ObjNum | `uint8_t` | number of mapped object entries |

   Note: The data within this structure must never be manipulated without the corresponding class member functions.
 This can lead to unpredictable behavior of the node.

+  The following table describes the API functions of the CANopen transmit PDO module.
+These functions are implemented within the source file: `co_tpdo.c/h`

 </div>